Find the best blog website builder to kick-start your blogging success

-We’ve given you the nine best blogging platform on the market – perhaps one jumped straight out at you, but what if you’re still scratching your head?
+We’ve given you the ten best blogging platforms on the market – perhaps one jumped straight out at you, but what if you’re still scratching your head?
 How are you meant to pick just one to build your blog?

 Here are some questions to ask, which will help you find the best blogging platform for you.

 If your plan is to make money from your passion, then you need a platform which will support you and fuel growth.
 WordPress.org is a top choice for monetizing your blog, with Blogger and Weebly coming in close behind.
 If you’re just blogging for the love of it, then you’ll be more focused on other features offered by your platform.

 How Technically Confident Are You?

 Do you want your site up quickly, easily, and with minimal fuss?
 Do you want to learn how to code, or take your time perfecting your pages?
 This will massively affect which platform you choose!

 Out of our top three blogging platforms, WordPress.org is powerful, but will take some time to get used to.
 Wix and Weebly are super easy to use, and quick to set up, but a bit less advanced in their blogging tools.